 State Rep. Dorinda Keenan Borer was elected to represent West Haven’s 115th Assembly District on a special election on February 2017.
-She was appointed to serve on the Appropriations, Environment and as vice chair Public Health Committees.
+Currently serving her second legislative term, she has been appointed House Chair of the Veterans Affairs Committee and is a member of the Environment and Public Health Committees.

 Born and raised in West Haven, Borer received her B.S. in Business Administration and Management at Southern Connecticut State University and her M.B.A. from the University of New Haven.